tldr-pages/tldr/pages/common/vercel.md

 # vercel

-> Vercel CLI provides a set of commands that allow you to deploy and manage your projects.
+> Deploy and manage your Vercel deployments.
 > More information: <https://vercel.com/docs/cli>.

 - Deploy the current directory: